 Your lender will charge you this upfront fee for making the mortgage loan.
 This includes processing the loan application, underwriting the loan (researching whether to approve you), and funding the loan.
 These fees are quoted as a percentage of the total loan you’re taking out and generally range between 0.5 to 1.5%.

-The survey is a report ($150 to $400) confirms the property’s boundaries, outlining its major features and dimensions.
+The survey is a report (usually $400 to $500, but sometimes more if a larger track of land) confirms the property’s boundaries, outlining its major features and dimensions.

-Always ask questions when it comes to understanding the fees you’re paying. if possible, print out documents and go through the with a highlighter to indicate any areas you have concerns about.
+In summary, always ask questions when it comes to understanding the fees you’re paying.
+If possible, print out documents and go through them with a highlighter to indicate any areas you have concerns about.
 Discuss them with your lender or real estate agent and determine if you can negotiate any of them.

 Don’t be afraid to price shop to ensure you’re getting the best value.
 Just because you’re spending hundreds of thousands on a home doesn’t mean you should be comfortable throwing thousands of dollars at fees.